bitcraze/crazyflie-lib-python/docs/user-guides/sbs_swarm_interface.md

 ```
 `light_check` will light up a copter red for 2 seconds and then return them to normal.

 Below `...
 Swarm(...)` in `__main__`, execute the light check for each copter:

 ```python
     swarm.parallel_safe(light_check)
 ```
-The `light_check()` is going to be called through the `parallel_safe()` method which will execute it for for all Crazyflies in the swarm, in parallel.
+The `light_check()` is going to be called through the `parallel_safe()` method which will execute it for all Crazyflies in the swarm, in parallel.
 One thread per Crazyflie is started to execute the function.
 The threads are joined at the end and if one or more of the threads raised an exception this function will also raise an exception.

 ```python
 import time